shaks94/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-##### My first step was to try the LeNet](http://yann.lecun.com/exdb/lenet/) model with three epochs and the training data provided by Udacity.
+##### My first step was to try the [LeNet] (http://yann.lecun.com/exdb/lenet/) model with three epochs and the training data provided by Udacity.
 On the first track, the car went straight to the lake.
 I needed to do some pre-processing.
 A  `Lambda` layer was introduced to normalize the input images to zero means.
 This step allows the car to move a bit further, but it didn't get to the first turn.
 Another `Cropping` was introduced, and the first turn was almost there, but not quite.

-##### The second step was to use a more powerfull model: [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) The only modification was to add a new
+##### The second step was to use better  model: [nVidia Autonomous Car Group] (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) The only modification was to add a new

 ##### layer at the end to have a single output as it was required.
 This time the car did its first complete track, but there
 #### was a place in the track where it passes over the "dashed" line.
 More data was needed.
 Augmented the data by adding the same image flipped with a negative angleIn addition to that, the left and right camera images where introduced with a correction factor on the angle to help the car go back to the lane, After this process, the car continues to have the same problem with the same "dashed" line.